WhiteMagic/JoystickGremlin/qml_notes.md

 # QML Notes

 This contains a collection of good to know things when working with QML and Python.
+Before anything else you should read this book in its entirety [Qt6 QML Book](https://www.qt.io/product/qt6/qml-book).

 ## Property Binding